 “Is that all you want?”
-I ask him back.
+I ask in return.
 “A quarter?”

 He coughs into his fist.
-“See,” he says, “if I ask for a quarter people usually gimme a dollar.
-And if I ask for a dollar they don’t give me nothing at all.
-So I ask for a quarter and I see what happens.”
+“If I ask for a quarter people give me a dollar.
+If I ask for a dollar people give me nothing.
+I ask for a quarter and see what happens.”

 “Why not ask for five?”

 I have a quarter.
-A tip.
-Running an errand for Mama Yea.
 I dig into my pocket and drop the silver coin into his hand.
-I keep walking down the sidewalk, and his voice follows me through the rain.
-He says, “Hey buddy!”
-Says, “You got a dollar?”
+I keep walking down the sidewalk.
+His voice follows me through the rain, “Hey!
+Buddy!” he calls after me, “Buddy, you got a dollar?”

 “What is the best kind of fish to fall asleep with?”